 Nicknamed “sea canaries” for their strange high-pitched whistles, clicking, chirping and other underwater vocalizations, beluga whales inhabit the warmer waters of the Churchill River after the ice breaks up.
 These playful whales have few natural predators, and populations are relatively stable – only the orca and the polar bear are natural predators.

 Hop aboard a zodiac or large passenger boat to watch these intelligent and curious creatures.
 Listen in on the whales’ conversation using hydrophones and try to figure out what they are saying.
-If you’re more adventurous, venture out on (or in) the water – kayaking or snorkeling with these friendly sea mammals is an unforgettable experience.
+If you’re more adventurous, venture out on (or in) the water – kayaking with these friendly sea mammals is an unforgettable experience.

 Find a tour guide